Gradient-Variation Regret Bounds for Unconstrained Online Learning: Introduction

 which quantifies the gradient variation between consecutive functions on the sequence.
 The time-varying comparators primarily serve to accommodate dynamic regret.
 For static regret over a bounded domain $\cW$, it captures the original definition in~\pref{eq:def-gradient-variation} since $V_T(u)\le V_T^{\smash{+}}$ for any $u\in\cW$.

 We provide both comparator-adaptive and fully-adaptive gradient-variation regret bounds.
 A summary of our contributions and a comparison to prior works can be found in~\pref{table:results}.

-\paragraph{Comparator-adaptive regret.} We first propose an \emph{optimistic-to-gradient-variation reduction}, which transforms the challenge of achieving comparator or fully-adaptive gradient-variation regret bounds into the problem of attaining standard optimistic regret in unconstrained online learning.
-This reduction leverages the negative Bregman divergence that naturally arises in regret linearization.
-By instantiating this reduction with the existing optimistic comparator-adaptive algorithm from~\citet{jacobsen2022parameter}, we obtain a \emph{comparator-adaptive} bound of $\tilde{O}(\norm{u}\sqrt{V_T(u)} + L\norm{u}^2 + G\norm{u})$ with \emph{efficient} closed-form updates requiring only $O(d)$ computational cost per round, which significantly improves the efficiency of the best-known prior result~\citep{wang2025parameter}: their algorithm maintains a meta-base ensemble with $O(\log^2 T)$ base learners and is therefore computationally costly.
+\paragraph{Comparator-adaptive regret.} ~We first propose an \emph{optimistic-to-gradient-variation reduction}, which transforms the challenge of achieving comparator or fully-adaptive gradient-variation regret bounds into the problem of attaining standard optimistic regret in online learning.
+This reduction leverages the negative Bregman divergence terms that naturally arises in regret linearization.
+As a warm-up, we show that by instantiating this reduction with the existing optimistic comparator-adaptive algorithm from~\citet{jacobsen2022parameter}, we obtain a \emph{comparator-adaptive} gradient-variation bound of $\tilde{O}(\norm{u}\sqrt{V_T(u)} + L\norm{u}^2 + G\norm{u})$ with \emph{efficient} closed-form updates requiring only $O(d)$ computational cost per round, significantly improving the efficiency of the best-known prior result~\citep{wang2025parameter}, which maintains a meta-base ensemble structure requiring $O(\log^2 T)$ computation on each round.